blinklet/blog-posts/Kathara-new/kathara-container-based-network-emulation.md

 EOF
 ```

-Your lab directory should now contain:
+The lab directory should now contain:

 ```
 kathara-test/